William-Moreno/reading-notes/class-06.md

 Functions that are used as methods of an object can still have parameters.
 When called as methods, arguments are passed to the method just like when we call a regular function.

+## Document Object Model

+The **D**ocument **O**bject **M**odel *(DOM)*specifies how browsers should create a model of an HTML page and how JavaScript can access and update the contents of a web page while it is in the browser.
+It is neither part of HTML, nor part of JavaScript, but rather a separate set of rules.
+These rules cover two primary areas:

+1. Making a model of the HTML page.
+Using the **DOM Tree** model the DOM specifies the way in which the browser should construct the model out of object components.
+1. Accessing and changing the HTML page.
+THe DOM defines methods and properties to access and update the various objects within its model.
+This updates what is displayed in the actual browser.
+The DOM is often called an **Application Programming Interface** or (**API**).
+Through this, set the rules for what our script can ask the browser about the current model/page, and what it can tell the browser to update on that model/page.

+### The DOM Tree

+As a page loads, the browser creates a **DOM Tree** model of that page which it stores in its memory.
+These models consist of four main types of nodes.

 [Back to Main](README.md)